shruti0503/scr/README.md

-# SaaS Review Scraper – G2 & Capterra
+# Review Scraper – G2 & Capterra

 ## Overview
 This project is an **Express.js API** for scraping product reviews from **G2** and **Capterra** for a specified company.